rse/capsula/src/capsula.md

 3. *Home Directory* (user read/write):
-   The home directory is empty except for the explicitly configured paths (usuall dotfiles) and the working directory.
+   The home directory is empty except for the explicitly configured paths (usually dotfiles) and the working directory.
    *RATIONALE*: This allows one to run the command inside the container with the same configuration as it is available on the host.